 Requests for Intervener status are reviewed by the proceeding’s panel of Commissioners.
 The Commissioners review the requests and grant or deny intervener status.

-Participant assistance/cost awards (PACA) may be available for a proceeding.
-A panel of BCUC Commissioners, who are appointed to the proceeding, will decide whether PACA will be available.
-If PACA is available, Interveners can submit PACA funding requests to the BCUC at the end of the proceeding.
+A panel of BCUC Commissioners, who are appointed to the proceeding, will decide whether Participant Cost Awards (PCA) are available for the proceeding.
+If PCA is available, eligible participants can submit PCA requests to the BCUC at the end of the proceeding, within five (5) business days of the final order or report being issued.

 A participant from an Indigenous group may make a claim for a cost award in a proceeding for relevant matters regarding section 35 of the Constitution Act, 1982.
 These claims may include costs for community consultations and for roles specific to Indigenous peoples, such as traditional knowledge experts and elders.
 In determining a cost award, the BCUC may take into consideration any funding received by the Indigenous group from other sources.